 That’s why you simply HAVE to write a great MBA essay.
 Here’s what you need to know:

 Do you have a goal in life?

-Of all these, writing an MBA essay can prove to be quite a complicated task for most applicants.
-I’m sure you’re here because you aren’t absolutely confident about crafting a winning essay.
+Of all the things you need to do during the B-school application process, writing an MBA essay can prove to be quite a complicated task for most applicants.
+We’re sure you’re here because you aren’t absolutely confident about crafting a winning essay.

 1. What are your goals?

 What are your short-term goals, post-MBA?

 Life is full of uncertainties, and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize, what alternative directions have you considered?
 (500 words each)